Flowers that might send the wrong message on Valentine’s Day

 Marigold – Grief, jealousy

 Marigolds aren’t typically included in bouquets, and maybe there’s a reason for that.
-But if you want a flower that you can plant in your garden later, consider a dwarf sunflower as a symbol of adoration instead.
+But if you want a flower that you can plant in your garden later, consider instead a dwarf sunflower as a symbol of adoration.

 Rhododendron – Danger, beware

 West Virginia’s state flower doesn’t have the most positive meaning, according to the Almanac.
-If you want something that’s still native to the state, consider a fern that can symbolize magic, fascination and secret bonds of love.
+If you want something that’s still native to the state, consider a fern, which can symbolize magic, fascination and secret bonds of love.

 Yellow rose – Jealousy, decrease of love, infidelity